Skip to main content

 How it shows up on video

-Contact point on video appears deep, near or behind the back hip rather than out in front of the plate, and the bat is still accelerating through the zone rather than at full speed when it reaches the ball.
+Contact point on video appears deep, near or behind the back hip rather than out in front of the plate.
+The bat is still accelerating through the zone rather than at full speed when it reaches the ball.

 Common mistakes